Get to Know Susan Davies Music Studio

-Susan Davies is a Boston-based soprano and educator.
-A versatile artist comfortable performing opera, operetta, art song, choral works, and musical theater, Susan strives to empower others through her diverse range of singing and teaching.
+Susan is a Boston-based singer, educator, and entrepreneur.
+A versatile artist comfortable teaching and performing musical theater, opera, operetta, art song, and choral works, Susan strives to empower others through her diverse range of singing and teaching.